When melanoma has spread to distant lymph nodes or other internal organs or bones (stage IV), it is known as advanced melanoma or metastatic melanoma.

 In some cases, surgery may be recommended for people with advanced melanoma.
 Surgery is used to remove melanoma from areas on the skin, lymph nodes, or other organs such as the lung, brain or bowel.

-Checkpoint inhibitors do not work for all advanced melanoma, but some people have had very encouraging results.
-Immunotherapy drugs are sometimes used in combination, and different combinations of drugs work for different people.
+Checkpoint inhibitors do not work for everyone with advanced melanoma, but some people have had very encouraging results.
+Sometimes more than one drug is used, and different combinations work for different people.